 But, to keep the visitor and the Google machine satisfied you should apply these four essential rules:

-- Stay focus and relevant to the headline-topic
+- Stay focused and relevant to the headline-topic

 - State the facts and useful information